 \section{Impacts of Interference}

-In this section, we focus on the impact of interference on the main link between the source node and its destination and provide a probability of transmission error due to high interference from other nodes operating in the same spectrum band.
-Let us consider that $\gamma_{th}$ represents the threshold for the signal-to-noise-plus-interference (SINR) ratio.
+In this section, we focus on the impact of interference on the main link between the source node and its destination and provide a probability of transmission error due to the high interference from other nodes operating in the same spectrum band.
+Let us consider that $\gamma_{th}$ represents the threshold for the signal-to-interference-plus-noise ratio (SINR).
 Transmission error occurs when the SINR is lower than the threshold.
 Thus, the probability of transmission error is given by: